stntg/gui-image-studio/DEPLOYMENT_GUIDE.md

 # 4. Create GitHub release (via web interface)
 ```

-This completes the deployment setup for your img2res package!
+This completes the deployment setup for your gui_image_studio package!